andrew/ultimate-awesome/README.md

 - [awesome-deep-reinforcement-learning-papers-for-search-recommendation-advertising](https://github.com/guyulongcs/awesome-deep-reinforcement-learning-papers-for-search-recommendation-advertising) - Awesome Deep Reinforcement Learning papers for industrial Search, Recommendation and Advertising. .
 - [awesome-frontend](https://github.com/huaize2020/awesome-frontend) - 前端开发资源大全中文版。An awesome front end develop packages and resources.
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
-- [awesome-uniswap](https://github.com/Uniswap/awesome-uniswap) - ✨ An exhaustive list of all things Uniswap.
 - [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-flutter](https://github.com/basarozcan/awesome-flutter) - Curated list of bookmarks, packages, tutorials, videos and other cool resources from Google's Flutter.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.